 Wish You Were Here Heritage Conference

 A conference to celebrate seaside culture, heritage and regeneration is being held in Great Yarmouth at St George's Theatre on 20th October 2016.
 Being situated in Great Yarmouth, ‘Wish You Were Here’ will aptly address the social, economic and cultural conditions of seaside towns, discuss the importance of coastal heritage and consider the uniqueness and other worldliness of the place between land and sea.
 Read more

-The Great Yarmouth Preservation Trust is working in partnership with Great Yarmouth Borough Council to carefully restore the Grade II-listed Venetian Waterways and Boating Lake.
+The Great Yarmouth Preservation Trust is working in partnership with Great Yarmouth Borough Council to carefully restore the Venetian Waterways and Boating Lake (Grade II listed on the Heritage Parks and Gardens Register).
 Situated at the northern end of Marine Parade the Boating Lake was first opened in 1926 followed by the Venetian Waterways in 1928.
 The site saw hundreds of holidaymakers enjoying boat rides along the serpentine “canal” and walks in the surrounding parkland, which at the time boasted a radical, nationally-acclaimed planting scheme.